QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-11-21-UE5LightingHacks.md

 The VLM is mostly used for lighting dynamic game objects: Your player, interactables, doors, AI/NPCs and Volumetric Fog.
 In brightly lit scenes it is very common to see game objects completely lit incorrectly due to how the VLM probes interpolate between each other.

+You can turn of the Volumetric Lightmap visualization by clicking on `Show > Visualize > Volumetric Lightmap` within the viewport.

 #### Further Reading

 * [Volumetric Lightmaps](https://dev.epicgames.com/documentation/en-us/unreal-engine/volumetric-lightmaps-in-unreal-engine){:target="_blank"}